jamie-allen/akka-osgi/README.md

 g!
 ```
-Check to see what bundles are running:
+Note that the g! is the shell prompt.
+Every command you see below will include the g!, but that is not part of the command to be entered.
+Sorry to say, it has no history nor ability to backspace, so don't bother trying to use your arrow keys with it.
+To see what bundles are running:
 ```
 g! lb
 START LEVEL 1